-Our approach to re-opening amenities in our communities varies by location and is based on the health and safety directives from the CDC, local and state public health officials and our own clinical experts.
+Our approach to re-opening amenities in our communities varies by location and set forth by the CDC, state and local public health officials and our own clinical experts.

 In most cases, these amenities will initially resume on an appointment-only basis, with other additional safety guidelines in place, such as time and occupant limits, time between appointments and enhanced cleaning and sanitization.
 Social-distancing and face-covering rules will also apply.